-The CAs and RAs operating under the TrustFactory CP may require the services of other security, community, and application authorities.
+The CAs and RAs operating under the CP may require the services of other security, community, and application authorities.
+The CPS identifies the parties responsible for providing such services, and the mechanisms used to support these services.

 1.4 Certificate Usage